terrimporter/rbcL_landPlant_Classifier/README.md

 ### v1-blastn

 The rbcL_landPlant_v1-blastn.zip file should be unzipped.
-The folder contains a FASTA formatted file that works with locally installed blastn.
+The folder contains a FASTA formatted file that can be used to build a local database with makeblastdb and can be run using blastn.
+This may be useful for finding similar species in the reference set.

 ```linux
 # assuming you already have local blast intalled